Skobyn/apex-insights-web/memory-bank/progress.md

 ## Overall Status

 The website is live at getapexinsights.com.
 Three new landing pages (AI Agent Workshop, Gemini BI Quickstart, Workspace AI Boost) have been created with an enhanced visual structure, ready for final content population.
+Added a new "Owners" page with a Google Dialogflow chatbot integration for SMB Tax assistance.

 ## What Works?